junxit/us-congress-bills-112/metadata.md

 - 2012-04-27 — On passage Passed without objection.
 - 2012-04-27 — Passed/agreed to in House: On passage Passed without objection.
 - 2012-04-27 — RESERVATION OF OBJECTION - Mr. George Miller (CA) reserved the right to object and was recognized to proceed under his reservation.
 Subsequently the reservation was withdrawn.
+- 2012-05-07 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-05-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 394.